temach/reports/INR-Lab-1-Networking-Basics.md

 ```
 source: http://www.ducea.com/2006/08/01/how-to-enable-ip-forwarding-in-linux/

-The last step was to set the host to act as a NAT for the traffic leaving the kali guest.
+The last step was to set the host to act as a NAT for the traffic leaving the Kali guest.
 This was done by running the following command on the host:
 ```
 sudo iptables -t nat -A POSTROUTING -s 255.255.255.0/24 -o eno1 -j MASQUERADE
 ```
-The command means take traffic with source ip in the 255.255.255.0/24 subnet and send it to eth0 interface after applying NAT.
+The command means take traffic with source IP in the 255.255.255.0/24 subnet and send it to eth0 interface after applying NAT.
 Source: https://openvpn.net/community-resources/how-to/#routing-all-client-traffic-including-web-traffic-through-the-vpn.
 Thus the traffic can go from the 255.255.255.0/24 subnet to the Internet and return.
 Communication from the host to the guest is also possible because of the last routing rule in the output:
 ```